 How would you like to earn extra money sitting at home – with little resources, a little smartness and a lot of free time in your hands?

-If yes, then make a note of these Online Transcription Jobs for Beginners with no experience.
+If yes, then make a note of these transcription jobs from home that require no experience.

 We find it easier to read online than listen to an audio file or watch a video.
 Often this is because the accents are not understandable or the internet is too slow to buffer them.
 Text consumes less space than audio or video files.